Quadratic Funding

 • To maximize your matching leverage, ensure you've taken steps to improve your score before making your first allocation.
 Boosting your score after making your first allocation will not increase your leverage in the ongoing Allocation Window.

 • There are only two ways to increase your Uniqueness Quotient: adding new Gitcoin Passport stamps to your locking address or delegating the score from a different address that you own.
 The Octant team cannot increase your score for you.
-If you have issues with your Gitcoin Passport score, please refer to Passport's documentation (opens new window).

 # Privacy and Security Measures